The Janrain Console User Guide

 An Overview of the Janrain Console

-The Janrain Console is the next generation of Janrain management tools, and the eventual successor to both the Janrain Dashboard and the Customer Care Portal.
-Which brings up an important question: what if you’re perfectly content with the Janrain Console and the Customer Care Portal?
-After all, if the old tools already do everything you need them to (or at least if they seem to do everything you need them to), why would you want to go through the time and trouble required to learn something else?
-Does the Janrain Console really offer something that these other tools don’t?
+The Janrain Console is the next generation of Janrain management tools, and the eventual successor to the Janrain Dashboard.
+Which brings up an important question: what if you were perfectly content with the Janrain Dashboard?
+After all, if the Dashboard already did everything you needed it to (or at least if it seemed to do everything you needed it to), why would you want to go through the time and trouble required to learn something else?
+Does the Janrain Console really offer something that the Dashboard didn’t?

 Funny you should ask.
-As it turns out, the Console offers a number of things that its predecessors don’t:
+As it turns out, the Console offers a number of things that its predecessor never offered:

 A single location for all your management tools, with a unified look and feel.

 Delegation of administrative authority by using a single mechanism: roles.
-This differs from the Janrain Dashboard, where access to the Capture Dashboard and to the Engage Dashboard are managed in different places, and by using different methodologies.
+This differs from the Janrain Dashboard, where access to the Capture Dashboard and to the Engage Dashboard have always been managed in different places, and by using different methodologies.

 Full-fledged user profile search capabilities, including the ability to write queries that employ wildcard characters and Boolean operators such AND and OR.